 - Garages that do not dominate.
 Entrances should be more prominent than garages. - Pair garages where possible to maximize planting strip and potential for street trees. - Entrances and windows that face the street, avoid blank walls.
-Emphasize private, ground level entries to individual units when appropriate to the housing type, such as townhouses and plexes. - Building elements (lighting, repeating projects, bay windows, etc.) and private open space projections (balconies, porches, terraces, etc.) provide functional living space for residents and break up large façades.
+Emphasize private, ground level entries to individual units when appropriate to the housing type, such as townhouses and plexes. - Such as townhouses and piezes.
+Building elements (ighting, repeating projects, bay windows, etc.) and private open space projections (balconies, porches, terraces, etc.) provide functional living space for residents and break up large facades.